MichaelNeal/P3/README.txt

 2. Navigate to where you downloaded the files.
 3. Launch index.html in the browser of your choosing.
 4. Use arrow keys to navigate character to water without being hit by bugs.
-5. Give me a good grade on project.

 ------------------------------------------
  Files Includes With This Project:
 ------------------------------------------
 index.html
 README.md
-README.txt
 css/style.css
 images/Gem Blue.png
 images/Gem Green.png